A Conjectural McLeoran Family Tree - 1660 - 1770

 |

-The tree above is highly speculative and it is probably very wide of the mark.
-Scotlandspeople has taken the McLarans of Dalby family tree back to 1771 (and probably Glennamucklach) and the Compt Book has provided a glimpse of the McLeorans in the first half of the 18th Century.
+The tree above is flimsy, highly speculative, and it is probably very wide of the mark.
+Scotlandspeople has taken the McLarans of Dalby family tree back to 1771 (and arguably Glennamucklach) and the Compt Book has provided a glimpse of some McLeoran family members in the first half of the 18th Century.
 It is hoped that in the future, the missing steps in the McLeoran story between Dunaverty and 1770 may be uncovered.
-And Dunaverty is only 150 years on from 1527 and the legend of the lady on the rock.
+Keep in mind that Dunaverty is a mere 150 years on from 1527 and the legend of the lady on the rock.
 Recommended reading

 |